 Aside from typing, you’ll also need to know your stuff when it comes to word processing software and spreadsheets.
 Plus, you’ll need to be organized and good at keeping track of small details.

-Similar to transcription, this is one of those freelance services that requires a quiet place to work.
+Similar to transcription, this is one of those freelance services that require a quiet place to work.